Subscribe to Girl in the Meadow

 @gathara, it is always easy to look at the bad the said people i have mentioned at the expense of the good they may have done which i believe is far much weighter.
 Much as you say the bad the people i mentioned far outweighs the good the said people may have done while in office.

-@kadinya, i will not attempt to argue your point because basically it holds no water.
+ReplyDelete@kadinya, i will not attempt to argue your point because basically it holds no water.
 Are you blaming Kibaki for the deaths in January?
-Anyway i don't want to start that debate. - At Wednesday, April 02, 2008 6:13:00 PM, Girl In the Meadow said...
+Anyway i don't want to start that debate.

 @gathara, and much more to say this debate is about the economy of both countries not anything political.